RaymiiOrg/remys_fast_mqtt_logger/README.md

 - `-s, --no-log-to-stderr`
     - Disable logging to STDERR
     - Default is **disabled**, meaning messages will be logged to both **stderr** and **syslog** unless specified.

+- `-A, --ca-file`
+    - Path to CA file that authenticates the broker to the client (optional)

+- `-C, --client-cert`
+    - Path to client certificate file (optional)

+- `-K, --client-key`
+    - Path to client key file (optional)

+- `-P, --client-key-password`
+    - Password for client key file (optional).
+    - If not provided but key has a password, you will be asked interactively on CLI.

+If any of `--ca-file`, `--client-cert` or  `--client-key` is given, all three must be provided.

 #### Environment Variables